radzik136/bottles-shortcut-maker/README.md

 **Third-party software:** This project bundles `yq` by Mike Farah, licensed under the **MIT License**.

+## 🙏 Acknowledgements
+* This project was developed with the assistance of **Google Gemini**, which helped with script optimization, documentation, and AppImage packaging guidance.

 ---
 *Developed to simplify the Linux gaming experience on Bazzite, Steam Deck, and beyond.*